LucasA3388/LucasA3388/README.md

 - 👋 Hi, I’m @LucasA3388
-- 👀 I’m interested in computer, tech and new things...
+- 👀 I’m interested in computers, tech and new things... and other things too
 - 🌱 I’m currently learning for Full stack developer in Henry!
 - 💞️ I’m looking to collaborate on nothing for the moment, sorry; just learning.
 - 📫 How to reach me: since i'm learning i only have a totaly random normal e-mail and a slack user.